ItsMeemansa123/jewellery_website/README.md

 # jewellery_website
-An jewellry website for small buisness
+An jewellery website for small buisness